Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Evaluation

 \subsection{Robustness and Generality of SV}

-{\bf Effect of Draft/Companion Model Selection.} Using Qwen2.5 32B as the target, we evaluated SD and SV with different draft/companion pairs: 1.5B/0.5B, 3B/0.5B, and 0.5B/Unsloth 0.5B.
-As shown in Figure \ref{fig:variations}(a), SV consistently outperforms SD, with up to 1.4$\times$ speedup at batch size 64.
+{\bf Effect of Draft/Companion Selection.} Using Qwen2.5-32B as the target model, we evaluated SV with five draft/companion pairs spanning different model sizes and training entities (0.5B, 1.5B, and 3B models trained by Alibaba and Unsloth; see appendix\,\ref{appendix:models}).
+Figure\,\ref{fig:modelselection} shows that SV’s performance is robust to draft/companion choice, remaining consistent across all evaluated combinations.

-{\bf Effect of Draft Length and Datasets.} We applied SD and SV with draft lengths from 5 to 13 on ShareGPT and HumanEvalPack, measuring goodput.
-As shown in Figure \ref{fig:variations}(b), SD’s performance varies significantly with draft length and dataset, while SV consistently delivers better results.
+{\bf SV for Self-Speculation.} We applied SV to two self-speculative models, LayerSkip and Eagle-3.
+For LayerSkip, we evaluated CodeLlama-34B and Llama2-70B (the drafting and companion layers specified in the appendix).
+For Eagle-3, we evaluated Qwen3-32B and Llama3.3-70B, using Qwen3-0.6B and Llama-3.2-1B as companion models.

-{\bf Performance on SD Variants.} We applied SV to self-speculative models (LayerSkip-34B/70B\cite{elhoushi2024layerskip}), using 4 and 20 layers for drafting and next 4 and 5 layers for the companion.
-As shown in Figure \ref{fig:variations}(c), SV reliably outperforms SD, though gains are smaller with larger draft models due to overhead.
+Figure~\ref{fig:selfspec} shows the performance impact of applying SV to these models.
+For LayerSkip, SV yields substantial and consistent improvements, increasing performance at maximum batch sizes by \xxx{30\% for CodeLlama and 12\% for Llama-2.} \xxx{For Eagle-3, applying SV yields more modest gains and may degrade performance slightly at small batch sizes.} This is due to the limited capability of Eagle-3's draft model, which achieves low acceptance rates of only 26\% and 27\% for drafted tokens.
+Using a stronger draft model would likely improve the synergy with SV.
+When we replaced the draft with a separate, more capable model, performance increased by up to 56\%, as indicated by the SV results in Figure~\ref{fig:selfspec}.